shiraJacob/Deep_Learning_2025/README.md

 ## Acknowledgments:
 This project is based on the work of:
-Wang, Ao, Hui Chen, Lihao Liu, Kai Chen, Zijia Lin, Jungong Han, and Guiguang Ding.
+Ao Wang, Hui Chen, Lihao Liu, Kai Chen, Zijia Lin, Jungong Han, and Guiguang Ding.
 "YOLOv10: Real-Time End-to-End Object Detection." *arXiv preprint arXiv:2405.14458* (2024).

+👥 This project was completed in collaboration with: Shira Aronovich, Shir Greif, Yuval Tenenboim.